 3) The Dinner Party- Judy Chicago, 1974-79

-The Dinner Party is an installation art piece by artist Judy Chicago and is regarded as the first epic feminist artwork.
-It is essentially a banquet table which features 39 mythical and historical famous women.
+The Dinner Party is an installation art piece by artist Judy Chicago.
+And it is regarded as the first epic feminist artwork.
+It is essentially a banquet table that features 39 mythical and historical famous women.
 Each place setting includes a hand-painted china plate akin to a stylized vulva.
 Due to its anatomical imagery, the art piece has been heavily criticised; with people labelling it ‘vulgar’ and ‘demeaning to women’.
 Another criticism was the lack of other ethnicities at the table.
 Despite the criticisms, the piece is one of the eminent feminist arts and is displayed at the Brooklyn Museum.

 4) Piss Christ- Andres Serrano, 1987

 Often critiqued as the ‘object of blasphemy’, Piss Christ by Andres Serrano is a very controversial art piece.
 The piece is essentially a photograph of a small plastic crucifix submerged inside a glass jar of the artist’s urine.
 Although it didn’t receive any criticism during its initial exhibitions, things changed when it was exhibited in 1989.
 The piece consequently put the media into a frenzy and received various criticisms.
 Some calling it blasphemous and some calling it obscene.
 Things came to head in April 2011 when the piece was up for display at the Collection Lambert art museum, where vandals managed to give it irreparable damage.